On-Campus Employers

 For help amending timesheets, retroactive pay, and any other Workforce Time inquiries, please contact payrollhelp@wesleyan.edu.

 Returning student employees are welcome to continue their campus job(s) from semester to semester and year to year.
 To ensure that both the student and the University maintain an up-to-date job description on record, all positions for returning students must be submitted to Handshake at least once per academic year.
 If these job postings are not seeking new applicants, they will not be made public for students to apply.
-However, if the position is open to both new applicants and returning employees, the posting must be made public and returning employees can be re-hired through the same posting.

-To re-hire returning employees, follow these steps:
+To re-hire returning employees on Handshake, follow these steps:

 Need support?